Etimo/etimo-achievements/README.md

 Clone the repository and follow the instructions in this file to get started.

+You will need Linux (or WSL on Windows) to run this project.

 ### First Run

 If this is your first time running this project, bootstrap it by running: